riccardotorre/DNNLikelihood_dev/docs/likelihood/attributes.rst

 .. py:attribute:: Lik.logpdf_max

-    Dictionary containing the maximum of the DNNLikelihood computed with the :meth:`Lik.compute_maximum_logpdf <DNNLikelihood.Lik.compute_maximum_logpdf>` method.
+    Dictionary containing the maximum of the logpdf function computed with the :meth:`Lik.compute_maximum_logpdf <DNNLikelihood.Lik.compute_maximum_logpdf>` method.
     It contains x and y values at
     the maximum of the :meth:`Lik.logpdf_fn <DNNLikelihood.Lik.logpdf_fn>`